dip-d10/Twitter_sentiment_analysis/README.md

 The dataset is sourced from Kaggle and contains tweets with sentiment labels:

 Column	Description:

-(positive, negative, neutral)
+1.Sentiment- (positive, negative, neutral)

+2.Reviews

 ✅ The dataset has been preprocessed to remove noise, special characters, and stopwords before training.

 ⚙️ Technologies Used

-Python
+1.Python
-NLP Libraries: NLTK,  Scikit-learn
+2.NLP Libraries: NLTK,  Scikit-learn

-Machine Learning: Random Forest
+3.Machine Learning: Random Forest

-Feature Engineering: TF-IDF Vectorization
+4.Feature Engineering: TF-IDF Vectorization

-Notebook (Google Colab)
+5.Notebook (Google Colab)

-Git & GitHub for version control
+6.Git & GitHub for version control

 ** Model Training & Optimization